ZcashFoundation/zebra/book/src/designs/0002-parallel-verification.md

     updated chain context, dropping references to any ancestor blocks that are no longer required to verify subsequent blocks.
 The service responds with an updated `ChainContext`, which contains a reference to the block itself.
+* **Chain Tip Updates:**
+  * `zebra_consensus::ChainTipUpdater`: Provides an updater service that accepts a `ChainContext, Arc<Mutex<ChainTips>>>` request, updates the set of chain tips, and updates the main chain tip, if required.
+    (New blocks on side-chains might not lead to a main chain tip update.)
+    The `ChainContext` becomes one of the new tips in the list.
+    The service responds with the updated `Arc<Mutex<ChainTips>>`.
+  * Note: The service requires exclusive write access to the chain tips, so it can atomically update the main tip and the set of chain tips.
 * **Main Chain Disk Updates:**
-  * `zebra_consensus::MainChainUpdater`: Provides an updater service that accepts a `ChainContext, DiskState` request, and updates the disk state based on the chain context and its included block.
+  * `zebra_consensus::MainChainDiskUpdater`: Provides an updater service that accepts an `Arc<Mutex<ChainTips>>, Transaction<DiskState>` request.
+This
+    service updates the disk state based on the earliest chain contexts in the main chain, and their associated blocks.
+  * Note: If there is a chain reorganisation, there may be zero or many contexts that are past the reorg limit.
+  * Note: The service requires exclusive write access to the disk state, and shared read access to the chain tips, so that:
+    * it has a consistent view of the chain tips and main tip, and
+    * other parts of the application have a consistent view of the disk state and chain contexts.
+For example, the set of in-memory deltas needs to be consistent with the disk state.
 * **Chain Pruning:**
-  * `zebra_state::ChainPruner`: Provides a pruning service that accepts a `ChainContext` request, removes any side-chains from the set of tips, and drops the context.
+  * `zebra_state::ChainPruner`: Provides a pruning service that accepts an `Arc<Mutex<ChainTips>>` request, removes any orphaned side-chains from the set of tips, and drops the earliest chain contexts in all chains.
+  * Note: If there is a chain reorganisation, there may be zero or many contexts that are past the reorg limit.
-  * Note: To reclaim resources, the chain pruner needs sole ownership of the context.
-If it does not have sole ownership, this indicates a bug in Zebra.
-If it encounters this bug, the service should warn about a potential memory leak.
+  * Note: To reclaim resources, the chain pruner needs sole ownership of the contexts that are past the reorg limit.
+If it does not have sole ownership, this might indicate a bug in Zebra.
+If the service encounters this bug, it should warn about potential memory leaks.
-  * Note: The chain pruner can't have sole ownership of all the blocks in the context, because they are still part of the contexts of its subsequent blocks.
-In most cases, it will only have sole ownership of the earliest block in its context.
+  * Note: The service requires exclusive write access to the chain tips, so it can atomically update the main tip and the set of chain tips.

 ### Checkpoint Verification
 [checkpoint-verification]: #checkpoint-verification